FAQs

 What are the categories of recognition for participation?

-Recognition will be given to the participant that achieves the highest percent of yield potential overall, the top three growers within each of the regions (province/state) for percent of yield potential achieved; and the highest yield achieved in each region.
+Recognition will be given to the top three growers within the program for percent of yield potential achieved and the highest yield achieved.

 A regional networking event will be held to hand out awards, discuss the previous crop year and talk about what was learned with farmers, agronomists, researchers and extension specialists.